Library Mission Statement:

 I have been the Library Media Specialist for the Newton School since 2012.
 I have an M.S. in Library and Information Science from Simmons College in Boston, and have been working in public school libraries since 2007, after a few years in academic and public libraries.

-I have a weekly fixed schedule library time with kindergarten-4th grade; embed in grades 5-6; and teach elective courses in technology and media literacy to grades 7-8.
+I have a weekly fixed schedule library time with kindergarten-6th grade, and teach ad hoc technology classes as well.

 About the library:

 The Ruth Wallace Memorial Library serves the Newton School students, staff, and community.
 With about 5,000 volumes, the library is committed to providing high quality and diverse resources for research and recreational reading, as well as 21st century information and media literacy skills.
 Housed in the school annex, the library is open to all members of the Newton School community and has an online link to the Morrill Memorial Library.